 Nurturing Health: Tackling Childhood Obesity in Simple Steps

 Main ContributorsPoor diet, lack of exercise, and genetics play key roles.

-RisksThese weight issues can lead to serious problems like heart disease, stroke, type 2 diabetes, cancer, and other chronic conditions.
+RisksThese body-mass concerns can result in serious problems such as heart disease, stroke, type 2 diabetes, cancer, and other long-term conditions.

+Nurturing Health: Tackling Childhood Obesity in Simple Steps